chriswales95/SET08103-Assessment/use-cases/use-case-2.md

 ### Success End Condition

-A report is available for HR to view countries.
+A report is available for employee to view countries.

 ### Failed End Condition